epfl-ada/ada-2024-project-padawans/README.md

 # Research questions
-+ What themes can be recovered using LDA?
++ What topics can be recovered using LDA on the movie synopsis?
-+ Are those themes reflecting the genres?
++ Do these topics reflect the genres?
 Or labels from the MPST dataset?
-+ Are themes reflecting countries or epoques ?
++ Are topics enough for movie recommendations?
-+ What are the tendancies in ratings/box-office for different movie themes?
++ What additional features should we consider?

 *Note: If the coherence score is low the rest of the analysis will remain valid using the label from the MPST dataset*